ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 ## Standard registration policies

+{:aside}
 > **Editor's note**
 >
-> The technical design for signalling and verifying registration policies is a work in progress.
+> The technical design for signaling and verifying registration policies is a work in progress.
 > We expect that once the formats and semantics of the registration policy headers are finalized, standardized policies may be moved to a separate draft.
 > For now, we inline some significant policies to illustrate the most common use cases.